 The Company is involved in a number of environmental remediation investigations and clean-ups and, along with other companies, has been identified as a "potentially responsible party" for certain waste disposal sites.
 While each of these matters is subject to various uncertainties, it is probable that the Company will agree to make payments toward funding certain of these activities and it is possible that some of these matters will be decided unfavorably to the Company.
 The Company has evaluated its potential liability, and its financial exposure is dependent upon such factors as the continuing evolution of environmental laws and regulatory requirements, the availability and application of technology, the allocation of cost among potentially responsible parties, the years of remedial activity required and the remediation methods selected.
-The Consolidated Balance Sheets at both March 31, 2005 and December 31, 2004 included accruals of \$2.7 million for environmental matters.
-The amounts charged against pre-tax income related to environmental matters totaled \$0.3 million and \$0.4 million for the first three months of 2005 and 2004, respectively.
+The Consolidated Balance Sheets at June 30, 2005 and December 31, 2004 include accruals of \$2.5 million and \$2.7 million, respectively, for environmental matters.
+The amounts charged against pre-tax income related to environmental matters totaled 0.5 million and 1.0 million for the first six months of 2005 and 2004, respectively.